dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 unavailabilty.
 As such, it may be unnecessary to replicate these services if the primary interest is rolling upgrades.

-The following is a list of non-critical replicable services in dCache 6.2.
+The following is a list of non-critical replicable services in dCache.

 ### `billing`